whiskyechobravo/kerko/docs/config-params.md

 ### `max_attempts`

-Maximum number of tries after the Zotero API has returned an error or has not responded during indexing.
+Maximum number of tries for a Zotero API call that returns an error or that does not respond.

 Type: Integer <br>
 Default value: `10`